-A breach is an unauthorized disclosure of PHI that violates either Federal or State laws or PHI that is reasonably believed to have been acquired by an unauthorized person.
-This could include, but not be limited to:
+A breach is an unauthorized disclosure of PHI/PI that violates either Federal or State laws or PHI/PI that is reasonably believed to have been acquired by an unauthorized person.
+This could include, but is not limited to:

-- Release of Member's PHI to unauthorized persons. - Misplacing or losing any electronic devices (e.g., thumb drive, or laptop) that contains PHI. - Unsecured PHI, if the PHI is reasonably believed to have been accessed or acquired by an unauthorized person. - Any suspected privacy or security incident which risks unauthorized access to PHI and/or other confidential information. - Any intrusion or unauthorized access, use or disclosure of PHI; or - Potential loss of confidential information.
+- Release of a Member's PHI/PI to unauthorized persons. - Misplacing or losing any electronic devices (e.g., thumb drive, or laptop) that contains PHI/PI. - Unsecured PHI/PI, if the PHI/PI is reasonably believed to have been accessed or acquired by an unauthorized person. - Any suspected privacy or security incident which risks unauthorized access to PHI/PI and/or other confidential information. - Any intrusion or unauthorized access, use or disclosure of PHI/PI; or - Potential loss of confidential information.